Our Curriculum Intent!

 At Whitchurch Primary School we believe in a…

 It is our intent to provide children with a curriculum that is relevant to their lives; linking with what they already know and can learn from, taking into account the rich heritage and advantages offered by our immediate, local and national surroundings, both physical and in terms of time.

 It is our intent to provide the children with a curriculum that is ambitious and exciting!
 We want our children to learn from experiences, WOWs and through actively interacting.
-In 2015 we introduced our ‘one thing a week’ initiative, which has evolved into our ‘broad curriculum, brought alive’ aim, where each topic is introduced by an event, visit or happening!
+We have introduced our ‘one thing a week’ initiative, which over time has evolved into our ‘broad curriculum, brought alive’ aim, where each topic is introduced by an event, visit or happening!

 It is our intent to provide the children with a curriculum that follows a firm concept.
 Our curriculum builds on skills that are learnt on a year by year basis.
 What is learnt in Year 1 will be built on in Year 2.
 What is covered in Year 4 will require knowledge from Year 3.
 By ensuring this across and within year groups, we intend to ensure every child makes progress every year.

 We begun our journey on developing this curriculum intent in early 2018, and as a result have developed a series of statements, displayed to the children on banners within our school:

 Our Implementation Story….

 In order to implement our relevant, ambitious and exciting curriculum we began where our intent began: Looking at relevant and exciting opportunities in out local and national area.

 Through visits to tourist information offices, asking teachers for ‘what already worked’, and surveying parents and children we discovered what was fun and important to learn about.